bartekburnat7/main_project/README.md

 ### Wireframes

-I decided to sketch my rough ideas of how the layout of the pages would look using moqups.com so that I have a design that I can develop off of.
-Some changes might have been implemented due to finding a better way of displaying the information or due to adding an extra feature.
+I sketch my ideas of how the layout of the pages would look using moqups.com, so that I have a design that I can develop off of.
+Some changes might have been implemented due to finding a better way of displaying the information or due to adding an extra feature:

 <details><summary>Home Page</summary>
 <img src="images/home_page.JPG">